Summertime Injuries—How to Avoid the Seasonal Stresses

 Proper Louisiana Safety Gear

 For bicycles specifically, make sure your bike is equipped with reflectors that allow your bike to be more visible at night.
 Further, don’t take more than the allotted number of passengers on your vehicle while you ride.
-Additionally, choose clothes that are appropriate for the weather but that will also keep you safer if you were to crash and skid on the pavement.
+Additionally, choose clothes that are appropriate for the weather but that will also offer protection should you suffer a bicycle accident.

 Injuries Under the Influence